Boerworz/homebrew-chisel-commands/README.md

-# homebrew-chisel-commands
+# homebrew-formulae
-A collection of Facebook Chisel commands.
+A collection of Homebrew formulas for installing some things I made.